return42/sphkerneldoc/linux_src_doc/include/drm/drm_crtc_h.rst

     committed.
 In the worst case the driver will send the event to userspace one frame too late.
 This doesn't allow for a real atomic update, but it should avoid tearing.

+commit

+    This tracks how the commit for this update proceeds through the various phases.
+This is never cleared, except when we destroy the state, so that subsequent commits can synchronize with previous ones.

 state
     backpointer to global drm_atomic_state